'Chump change'? Not so fast

 But our spare change isn't necessarily chump change — in a new Coinstar survey, consumers estimate that they have an average $113 worth of coins in and around their homes.
 That loose change can be a valuable tool in a world dominated by contactless payments.

 How?
-When you save and grow it for your future, with the help of an automated investing app.
+When you save and invest it for your future, with the help of an automated app.

 Why you should invest your spare change